-What is Lincoln?
-After years of muddled marketing messages, it's likely your typical younger, affluent car shopper in bigger East or West Coast cities -- the kind Lincoln is targeting with the 2015 Lincoln MKC -- probably doesn't know.
-But never mind that; the brand is soothing those waves of constant change and instead is working on a rip tide of product -- luxury product that's every bit competitive as rivals from those high-cachet brands.
+After years of muddled marketing messages from Lincoln, it's likely your typical younger, affluent car shopper in bigger East or West Coast cities -- the kind the brand is targeting with the 2015 Lincoln MKC -- probably doesn't know what the marque stands for.
+But the brand is skipping right over that, and soothing those waves of constant change with a rip tide of product -- luxury product that's every bit competitive as rivals from those high-cachet brands.

-The MKC also becomes the second of four new Lincolns due to arrive in showrooms by 2016--with a new MKX crossover and a revamped Navigator due in the coming year.
+The MKC also becomes the second of four new Lincolns due to arrive in showrooms by 2016--with a new MKX crossover and a revamped Navigator both due soon.
 While the MKZ sedan that was introduced last year was an interesting, albeit somewhat eccentric, new entry for the luxury market, the MKC is what Lincoln needs: a model that looks sophisticated but fits right into its class, performs with verve, and wows with a luxurious cabin and plenty of technology, all at a few grand less than the equivalent from those luxury brands that are a little more 'defined' today.

 To that, the MKC makes a solid statement of purpose against the likes of the Audi Q5, Acura RDX, or Cadillac SRX, as well as somewhat smaller new premium entries like the upcoming Mercedes-Benz GLA.